 You don’t have to remove plants from your indoor areas to get rid of hoverflies, but can place them away from windows and doors, as the flies are attracted to their scent and bright colors.

-You can also use sticky fly strips to trap hoverflies indoors and outdoors.
+You can also use sticky fly strips to trap them indoors and outdoors.
 These indoor traps are made from thick glue and waterproof paper, and should be placed higher towards your ceiling to attract the pollinators.

 An electric fly swatter is another guaranteed way to kill hoverflies and other pests on the spot.
 These swatters feature a volt grid that kills hoverflies, and even wasps with each swing.

 How to Get Rid of Hoverflies with Pesticides?

 Gardeners sometimes use pesticides to easily kill hoverflies, and spray them often to destroy them completely.

 But you need to be careful when using pesticides as they may ruin your gardening efforts, given that they can kill your favorable plants and flowers if they are applied in the wrong location, or if you use the wrong one.

 Pesticides can also harm you, especially if you don’t take the necessary precautions such as wearing gloves and eye protection gear.